 Optimization and Calibration

-SEEP/W can be paired with other software to conduct optimization/calibration of material properties.
+SEEP/W can be paired with other software packages, such as the PEST: Parameter Estimation package, to conduct optimization/calibration of material properties.

 Integration with SLOPE/W for Transient Stability Analyses